JWalk9000/turbonet-zerotier/README.md

  ## Notes

- - The Containerfile installs the necessary packages, sets up ZeroTier One, and ensures the container joins your specified ZeroTier network.
+ - The Containerfile installs the necessary packages, and sets up ZeroTier One.
- - The podman-compose.yml file maps the necessary devices and ports, and ensures that your configuration data is persisted.
+ - The podman-compose.yml file maps the necessary devices and ports, ensures the container joins your specified ZeroTier network, and that your configuration data is persisted.

  ## Troubleshooting